This article...

 Suppression

-Suppression prevents the suppressed contact from receiving any email messages from the account.
-You can think of it as a "do not email" setting, i.e., the contact will not be sent any email messages from the account.
+Suppressing a contact means they'll no longer receive any email messages from your account.
+You can think of it as a "do not email" setting.

 Suppression notes

-- Suppression is an "all or nothing" action; you cannot suppress some messages from being sent to a contact who is suppressed.
+- Suppression is an "all or nothing" action; you cannot suppress some messages from being sent to a contact but not others.

-- Suppression can be an initiated by admins, account users, contacts, or an automatic action.
+- Suppression can be initiated by admins, account users, and contacts, or as an automatic action.

-TIP: Refer to Suppression types, below, for explanations of all the types of suppression and how they're triggered.
+TIP: Refer to Suppression types, below, for explanations of all suppressing types and how they're triggered.

-- Contacts can request to be suppressed, but in Thrive Marketing Enterprise, they cannot self-suppress or self-unsuppress.
+- Contacts can request to be suppressed, but they cannot self-suppress or self-unsuppress.

 - Suppress: Contacts > List > [select_contact] > More > Suppress